Maximize Guest Enjoyment (and Revenue) With Optimized Design for Your Small Campground

 Balancing Camper Experience and the Realities of Small Campground Design

 Campground planning requires many hours of preparation that will pay many dividends in the future.
 It is important your business plan is completed in advance before construction begins to ensure your development can sustain your overall vision.
 How can you balance the camper experience with the reality of a small campground design?
 Does your campground appeal to a niche market?
-Campers love the modern camping experience that includes water and power hookups, restrooms, firepits while simultaneously being connected with nature with access to hiking trails, incredible views, and other natural amenities.
+Campers love the modern camping experience that includes water and power hookups, wi-fi, restrooms, firepits while simultaneously being connected with nature with access to hiking trails, incredible views, and other natural amenities.
 This juxtaposition leaves you trying to find a balance on how much land to clear while leaving enough for guest enjoyment.

 The limitations of having limited camping area might mean creating value elsewhere in your campground design.
 For example, we all know Alberta’s camping season is incredibly short.
 Could you develop a niche campground that offers year-round amenities to serve a winter camping niche market?
 According to Dyrt 2023 Camping Report, 50% of RV campers are willing to camp during winter.
 Not only would this add an additional seven months of camping revenue per year, but you could also tap into the trending glamping market that offers heated geo domes.
 Your campground could offer the option to rent fishing shacks for fishing enthusiasts.

 Your campground location will determine zoning and permits required to support your campground development.
 Many Alberta municipalities have campground design bylaws, regulations and standards that include a minimum and maximum size washroom facilities, water services and campsite dimensions.
 Other considerations may include undevelopable wetlands located on the property.
 Sometimes the wetland is not obvious until an environmental professional assesses the land.
 Setbacks often need to be changed to avoid developing a wetland on the property.
-Collaborating with a seasoned civil engineer to conduct a feasibility study is essential to determined if the land can support a busy campground.
+Partnering with a seasoned civil engineer to conduct a feasibility study is essential to determined if the land can support a busy campground.
 Rezoning a property is a time consuming but valuable process that involves an application, a public notice and hearing, a committee recommendation and legislative action before a final decision.

 Devon Lions Campground located on the North Saskatchewan River in Devon, Alberta